-At night, a walk in the forest to discover the mysterious world of the tropical forest and meet with the majesty of the tropical trees, the sounds of tam--tams and the echoes of wild animals.
+A walk in the forest to discover the mysterious world of the tropical forest and meet with the majesty of the tropical trees, the sounds of tam-tam...
 Under the guidance of a local entomologist, we will learn about endemic butterflies and insects.